auxfix/hacker_news/README.md

 Code is covered both with the **unit** and **e2e** tests. **Unit** tests check small pieces of functionality in the isolation and the **e2e** test runs the common scenario of viewing and updating news feed

-### hosting :globe_with_meridians:

-**Hacker News** app is a production-ready deployment solution.
-It is hosted as a static site on the **AWS S3** bucket and distributed via **Cloud Front** for the better loading speed across the globe.
-The connection is encrypted with **SSL**, so it will be safe to transfer user data if some account/user functionality will be implemented in the future.